 The Panelman: So I guess my last question is, what is the future of MgO board in as seen through JetProducts’ eyes?

 Jim: Well, we cut our teeth on using MgO in a backer board application, so we have close to a decade of experience working with this product.
 It’s not new to us by any means!
 I believe MgO board will be the innovator in the SIPs market, it has the potential to “own” the modular building industry along with low income housing both domestically and abroad.
-For us, we expect our full-scale plant in Houston to be up and running in 2014.
 We also expect to continue working with forward-thinking architects and engineers who are inciting change in their respective industries by embracing advanced materials, like JetBoard.
 To us, the future looks bright.

 If you’re interested in getting in touch with Jim and the JetProducts Team, just click to send me an email!